danReynolds/Personal-Site/_posts/2020-11-28-Redux-To-Apollo-Accessing-Data.md

   * When the diff against the cache is dirty, it notifies the observable set up by the `QueryManager`.

 5. **Cache**:
-  * The cache maintains all client data returned by queries and mutations as well as the normalized data entities.
+  * The cache maintains all query and mutation responses as well as the normalized data entities.
-  * Whenever it is written to, it broadcasts that data has changed to all watchers that might be dirty
+  * Whenever it is written to, it broadcasts that data has changed to all watchers that might be dirty.

 Now that we have identified the core modules involved in querying for data from our component, let's see what happens when the query we set up in `BankingManagerList` comes back from the network:

 ![Apollo Query Diagram](/images/tech/apollo-query-diagram.png)

-1. The data gets written into the cache by the `cache.write` API
+1. The data gets written into the cache by the `cache.write` API.
-2. The `write` API calls `broadcastWatches()` to let subscribed watchers of the cache know that there has been a change
+2. The `write` API calls `broadcastWatches()` to let subscribed watchers of the cache know that there has been a change.
 3. `broadcastWatches` calls `maybeBroadcastWatch` for each watcher, which will filter down the list of watchers to **only the ones that might be dirty** (more on how it determines this later).
-4. For each `QueryInfo` watcher that might be dirty, the cache calls the `QueryInfo`'s provided callback with the cache diff for the its query document.
+4. For each `QueryInfo` watcher that might be dirty, the cache calls the `QueryInfo`'s provided callback with a cache diff for the its query document.
 5. If the diff from the cache is shallowly different, the `QueryInfo` instance notifies the observable set up by the `QueryManager`.
-6. The `QueryData` subscribed to this observable receives the diff and performs that **deep equality** check against its current data to see if it should tell the componet to `forceUpdate`.
+6. The `QueryData` subscribed to this observable receives the diff and performs a **deep equality** check against its current data to see if it should tell the component to `forceUpdate`.
 7. When `forceUpdate` is called, the component re-renders and calls `QueryData.execute` to read the new data waiting for it.

 Let's revisit the three questions we wanted to explore: